 Embroidery, Beading & Crochet

-Evolution of a Beadwoven Butterfly – advanced – do the others first!
+This one is – advanced – do the others first!

 If you have done any bead weaving before, you will recognize the principles, but these tutorials will help you move from circles and straight lines to the next level, creating basically anything you like once you get the hang of it.
 They can be done on Fireline or similar bead weaving thread, but I like 28g or 30g wire for its ability to mold and hold a shape.
 Pieces made with thread can be a bit floppy.
 Then again, for some projects, that may be best.
-Use your judgement.
+Use your judgment.

 New!
 I’ve been working on crochet necklaces, incorporating beads, beadwoven wire pieces, and DMC #5 embroidery yarns, especially the variegated ones.
 Here are some of the results: